datwiz/analytics-workspace/README.md

 Provides the runtime status of the workspace services.

 ## <a name="access" />Accessing Services
+The services are configured to startup using the local username run and access services.
+As the services are only available from the localhost, simple default values for access passwords are used.
+Different username / password credentials can be set by editing the `docker-compose.yml` file.

 ### Jupyter Notebook
+The classical Jupyter notebook.
 ```
 http://localhost:8888/tree
 ```

 ### Jupyter Lab
+The new Jupyter lab.
 ```
 http://localhost:8888/lab
 ```